-Anne is an aquatic ecologist, who has recently moved downstream from studying freshwater to coastal ecosystems.
-Broadly, her research interest is to explore the consequences of anthropogenic activities on aquatic ecosystems, and links to her personal concern and love for water and the life connected to it.
+Anne is an environmental scientist who has experience working in both freshwater and marine systems.
+Broadly, her research interest is to explore the consequences of anthropogenic activities on aquatic environments ecosystem processes.

-Anne holds a PhD in Physical Geography from Umeå University, Sweden, where she specialized in studying food web interactions in lake ecosystems.
-In particular, she investigated how anthropogenic ecosystem perturbations (nitrogen deposition, forest logging) affect ecosystem productivity and biostructure by changing food quantity and quality.
-She obtained her BSc (Biology) at the Ludwig Maximilian University in Germany focusing on aquatic invasive species, and her MSc (Ecology) at Umeå University in Sweden studying effects of storm runoff on coastal phytoplankton communities.
-During her 3 year post-doc at UiA, Anne’s research aims to shed light upon the consequences of “coastal darkening” on fjord ecosystems:
+Anne holds a PhD in Physical Geography from Umeå University, Sweden, where she focused on the biogeochemistry of lake ecosystems.
+In particular, she investigated how anthropogenic ecosystem perturbations (nitrogen deposition, forest logging) affect ecosystem productivity and biostructure of boreal freshwaters.
+She obtained her BSc (Biology) at the Ludwig Maximilian University in Germany focusing on invasive species, and her MSc at Umeå University/University Montpellier II in Sweden/France assessing effects of storm runoff on coastal water quality.
+During her employment at UiA, Anne’s research aims to shed light upon the consequences of “coastal darkening” on fjord ecosystems:

 Many coastal areas across the globe, including Norway, are currently in transition and are experiencing changes in water quality, transparency and ecosystem functioning.
 In boreal and arctic zones, these changes are largely related to increased river runoff and export of terrestrial materials driven by climate warming, land use changes and historical acidic emissions.
-By using long term monitoring data and conducting field experiments, Anne will investigate how these land-ocean impacts already have and potentially will impact Norwegian coastal ecosystems.
+By using e.g. long-term monitoring data and leading field investigations, Anne addresses how these land-ocean impacts already have and potentially will impact Norwegian coastal ecosystems.

 Deininger, A., Jonsson A., Karlsson J., and Bergström A.-K. 2019.
 Pelagic food webs of humic lakes show low short-term response to forest harvesting.
 Ecological Applications 29 (1), e01813